mistweaverco/bafa.nvim/README.md

     provider = "vim.notify",
   },
   ui = {
+    -- 🧭 Buffer ordering configuration
+    sort = {
+      -- Buffer ordering strategy
+      -- "default" | "last_used" | "manual"
+      -- "default": Buffers are ordered by last usage time -- "last_used": Buffers are ordered by their buffer number -- "manual": Buffers are ordered manually by the user method = "default",
+      -- Only applicable when `method` is "default" or "last_used" -- When true, instead of focusing the current buffer, -- the previously used buffer will be focused when opening the UI focus_alternate_buffer = false,
+    },
     -- 🦘 Jump-labels configuration
     jump_labels = {
       -- Keys to use for jump-labels